gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/non-tutorials/createconfgro.rst

 ..  container:: justify

-    Here we first define the basic parameters, such as the number of residues we want, or the box size, and initialize some lists and counters.
+    Here, we define some of the basic parameters of the simulation, such as the number of residues and the box size.

+..  container:: justify

     Next to *molecule.py*, create a new Python file called *generategro.py*, and copy the following lines into it:

 ..  code-block:: python
-    :caption: *to be copied in generategro.py*

     import numpy as np
     from molecules import SO4_ion, Na_ion, H20_molecule